MRes Primary Care (Web-based Learning) / Course details

 Weighting within unit (if relevant)

-This unit is assessed by asking students to design an economic evaluation of an intervention in their own area of practice (midterm assignment, 1000 words 20%).
+This unit is assessed by asking students to design an economic evaluation of an intervention (midterm assignment, 1000 words 20%).
 In the final assignment, students are asked to apply what they have learnt.
-This is by producing a detailed summary and critical appraisal of a published economic evaluation and an outline design for a research study to address the limitations identified (final assignment, 3000 words 80%).
+This is by producing a detailed summary and critical appraisal of an economic evaluation and an outline design for a research study to address the limitations identified (final assignment, 3000 words 80%).

 Elementary Economic Evaluation in Health Care* (Required reading) Jefferson T, Demicheli V, Mugford M, ISBN 0727914782, 2000, BMJ Publishing Group * Now available online at the University Library